Phenylalanine: Potential Nootropic Benefits, Dosage, Side Effects, Interactions, and Other Important Information About This Supplement

 1. L-Phenylalanine (LPA): The natural form found in foods and used for protein synthesis.

-2. D-Phenylalanine (DPA): A synthetic version of phenylalanine, typically produced in laboratories and used for pain management.
+2. D-Phenylalanine (DPA): A version of phenylalanine, typically produced in laboratories and used for pain management.

-3. DL-Phenylalanine (DLPA): A combination of L-phenylalanine and D-phenylalanine, which is often used in supplements for both cognitive enhancement and mood support.
+3. DL-Phenylalanine (DLPA): A combination of L-phenylalanine and D-phenylalanine, which is often used in supplements for both and support.

 Enhance Brain Function and Mood Stability with Premium Phenylalanine Supplements—Shop Today on Amazon!